Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Introduction

 These have been written as closely as possible to standard undergraduate mathematics exercises, as would be typically found on an exercise sheet.
 The difficulty of the mathematics in each exercise is roughly equivalent to the difficulty of standard first or second year mathematics questions.
 That is to say, there is \textit{real} mathematics that has to be done in each question, of a level comparable to what one might expect in a first or second year course.
 This is not ``watered down mathematics'' in any sense.

-However, each of these contains some ethical component to the problem, and in order to solve the problem fully, the student will need to take into account this ethical aspect and consider it as part of their solution.
+Each of these exercises contains some ethical component to the problem.
+In order to solve the problem fully, the student will need to take into account this ethical aspect and consider it as part of their solution.

 Each exercise is a standalone question, and you could could easily add one, or several, of these to your existing exercise sheets.
 You could also make use of some of these as worked examples in lectures, and discuss and explain both the mathematical, and societal, aspects of the question in that context.
 What we think would work best is if you made use of some of these as examples in lectures, to normalise the idea to students of ethical considerations in mathematical work, and then include some in exercise sheets for students to work through themselves.